learn-co-students/js-what-is-a-test-lab-bootcamp-prep-000/README.md

       at Expectation.toEqual (node_modules/expect/lib/Expectation.js:81:30)
       at Context.it (test/index-test.js:6:26)

-  2) what-is-a-test Height is greater than 40:
+  2) what-is-a-test Height is less than 40:
      Error: Expected 74 to be less than 40 at assert (node_modules/expect/lib/assert.js:29:9)
       at Expectation.toBeLessThan (node_modules/expect/lib/Expectation.js:156:28)